cannatag/ldap3/docs/manual/source/abstraction.rst

 Cursor
 ------

 There are two kind of *Cursor* in the Abstraction Layer, **Reader** and **Writer**.
-This helps to avoid the risk of accidentally change a value when you're just reading them.
-The idea is that many application uses LDAP in a read-only mode, so having a read-only Cursor eliminates the risk of accidentally change or remove an entry.
-You can use a Writer cursor only when you need to modify the DIT.
-You can even get a Writer cursor from a Reader one, or get a temporary Writer cursor for a specific Entry returned by a Search operation.
+This helps to avoid the risk of accidentally change values when you're just reading them.
+This is a safe-guard because many application uses LDAP only for reading information, so having a read-only Cursor eliminates the risk of accidentally change or remove an entry.
+A Writer Cursor cannot read data from the DIT as well, Writer cursors are only used for DIT modification.

 Reader
 ------